benjaminlrj/benjaminlrj/README.md

 - 🔭 I’m currently working on my DigiPen Game Project 3 titled "Last Frame", a PC-mobile cross-platform horror game that utilizes gyroscoping for looking around in the mobile version!
 - 🌱 I’m currently learning the technical differences in developing the controls for android mobile as compared to PC.
-- 👯 I’m looking for an internship for my Internship Work Study Program (IWSP) this year, starting April 2026!
+- 👯 I will be starting my Internship Work Study Program (IWSP) this year, starting 20 April 2026!

 ## 🎮 Game Showcases